quat1024/garden/garden/lean_functions.md

 | _ => Empty.rec (fun _ => α) default
 ```

-This function promises to turn `Unit` into any type `α` at all, as long as an instance of `Inhabited Empty` exists.
-It's impossible to create such an instance.
-Exactly analogous to how `False` implies everything, but no statements that prove `False` are correct.
+This function promises to turn `Unit` into any type `α` at all, as long as an instance of `Inhabited Empty` exists, which it doesn't.

 ## Shorthand: Repeated parentheized/braced types